TritonVM/triton-vm/specification/src/processor-table.md

         1. `st0` in the next row and `st1` in the current row as well as the constants `opcode(lt)` and `1` with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
         1. `st0` in the current row and `st1` in the next row as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. Else, _i.e._, if the current instruction is not a u32 instruction, the running product with the U32 Table remains unchanged.
-1. The unique inverse column `invu'` holds the inverse-or-zero of the difference of consecutive `cjd`'s, if `cjd'` is nonzero.
-    (Results in 2 constraint polynomials.)
-1. The running evaluation `reu` of unique `cjd`'s is updated relative to indeterminate 🛒 whenever the difference of `cjd`'s is nonzero *and* the next `cjd` is nonzero.
-1. The running evaluation `rer` or relevant clock cycles is updated relative to indeterminate 🛒 or not at all.
-1. The running product `rpm` of `cjd`'s with multiplicities is accumulates a factor `🚿 - cjd'` in every row, provided that `cjd'` is nonzero.
+1. The running sum for the logarithmic derivative of the clock jump difference lookup argument with the Op Stack Table accumulates the next row's `clk` with the appropriate multiplicity with respect to indeterminate 🪞.
+1. The running sum for the logarithmic derivative of the clock jump difference lookup argument with the Ram Table accumulates the next row's `clk` with the appropriate multiplicity with respect to indeterminate 🪑.
+1. The running sum for the logarithmic derivative of the clock jump difference lookup argument with the Jump Stack Table accumulates the next row's `clk` with the appropriate multiplicity with respect to indeterminate 🧺.

 ### Transition Constraints as Polynomials